jhuus/HawkEars/README.md

 python analyze.py -h
 ```

 Additional arguments include options for specifying latitude and longitude (or region) and recording date.
 These are useful for reducing false positives.
+Classes listed (by common name) in data/ignore.txt are ignored during analysis.
+If you encounter a species that occurs as a frequent false positive, adding it to ignore.txt will ensure that it no longer appears.

 If you don't have access to additional recordings for testing, one good source is [xeno-canto](https://xeno-canto.org/).
 Recordings there are generally single-species, however, and therefore somewhat limited.
 A source of true field recordings, generally with multiple species, is the [Hamilton Bioacoustics Field Recordings](https://archive.org/details/hamiltonbioacousticsfieldrecordings).